Matt Wallner Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Diamondbacks have a 4.61 team ERA that ranks 24th among all MLB pitching staffs.
+- The Diamondbacks have a 4.60 team ERA that ranks 24th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.